Make data-driven decisions with business process analysis

 - How much time is each person reporting for their role?

-- How often does any particular piece of the process crisscross from one team to another?
+- Does any particular piece of the process crisscross from one team to another?

-Next, document the steps, who fulfills them and how.
-Use interviews, project management data, and organizational documentation to verify all claims.
-Create both a textual and visual process flow diagram, and clearly store all background details it took to create this view.
-Make sure that you are accurately documenting unique vocabulary, business rules, and criteria that can be considered true throughout your organization.
-If you find different teams are using different vocabulary – choose a standard and make sure that everyone involved has a clear understanding when they are reporting details to you.
+Secondly, document the steps, who fulfills them and how.
+Use interviews, project management data, and organizational audits to verify all claims.
+Create both a textual and visual process flow diagram, and clearly store all background details.
+Accurately document unique vocabulary, business rules, and criteria that can be considered true throughout your organization.
+If different teams use different vocabulary – choose a standard and be sure everyone involved has a clear understanding when they are reporting details to you.

 With a business process analysis complete and accurately attached to budget spend, you can iterate on different scenarios for your process.
 What would happen if we removed one handoff step…how about two or five?

-Here are just some examples of scenarios your organization could use this analysis to make a data-driven decision:
+Here are just some examples of scenarios your organization could use a process analysis to make a data-driven decision:

 - Restructuring roles that are underutilized